 Different database models excel at different tasks.
 For example, storing and managing large numbers of data points collected over time is trivial for a time series database, but unrealistically complicated and slow using a relational database.

-Considering the abundance of tempting database services in existence then, there’s a challenge we’d be wise to address: How do we harness this diversity to our advantage?
-Take for instance a company that wants a document store for its orders, ACID reliability for its accounting, distributed-counters for web analytics, and would also like to provide Data subscribers with recommendations gained using graph queries.
+Considering the abundance of database models in existence, how do we get the most from our data without using an overwhelming number of services?
+Take for instance a company that wants a document store for its orders, ACID reliability for its accounting, distributed counters for web analytics, and would also like to use incremental time series to track transaction volume.

-Deploying multiple data stores to provide this set of services is likely to become a costly, complex, delicately-balanced endeavor, susceptible to the vulnerabilities of each and requiring tailored integration for them all.
+Deploying and integrating multiple data stores to provide this set of services is likely to become a costly and complex balancing act.

-An ideal solution would be deploying not several stores, but a single multi-model system that provides all services.
+An ideal solution would be deploying not several stores, but a single multi-model system that provides all the services you need.
 A multi-model database is exactly that, providing a set of services that in the past could be provided only by multiple specialized databases.